 The actress added that seeking professional help was crucial to her own healing process.
 "My biggest challenge I've ever overcome was myself.
 Nobody held me back more than me, and nobody was meaner to me," Wood said.
 "I shouldn’t even be here, and I tried not to be a couple of times...
 [I]t’s really hard to get help, the right kind of help.
 And it’s hard to even admit to yourself that you need help.
 And people are so terrified to ask for help."

 Wood, who survived a suicide attempt, has consistently used her platform to bring attention to mental health.
-Earlier this year she was honored with a "Visibility Award" from the Human Rights Campaign.
+Earlier this year she was honoured with a "Visibility Award" from the Human Rights Campaign.
 Wood used her speech to address a topic that doesn't get nearly enough attention: biphobia and the fact that bisexual women are at a high risk for depression and suicide.

 At the Forbes 30 Under 30 Summit, Wood added that her journey to self-acceptance means coming to grips with both what she likes about herself and what she continues to struggle with.